 Anti-racism and Equity

-Hartford Stage continues to acknowledge our history as a predominantly white and white-led institution in a city with a population that is majority Black, Brown and Latiné and work toward policies and structures that build greater equity and belonging at the theatre.
+Hartford Stage acknowledges our history as a predominantly white and white-led institution in a city with a population that is majority Black, Brown, and Latiné and is implementing policies and structures that build greater equity and belonging at the theatre.
 The leadership team, staff, and board of Hartford Stage are committed to the ongoing practice of anti-racism and social justice to create a more welcoming, inclusive, diverse, and equitable organization for all.

-We aspire to a culture of constant reflection, commitment and re-commitment, practice, and continued growth, which we know will include mistakes, failures, and continued learning.
-We believe in and welcome democracy through conversation.
+We aspire to a culture of reflection, commitment and re-commitment, practice, and continued growth, which we know will include mistakes, failures, and continued learning.
+We believe in a culture of feedback, conversation, and collaboration across departments and across hierarchies.
 This progress is a living and working compilation of activity, with contributions from our leadership team, staff, and board.
 This is not intended to be a checklist, but a way to keep the work transparent.

 CREATING A CULTURE OF BELONGING & INCLUSION